-Protection of title: Legal system where title/titles may only be used by those holding a recognized qualification or who are registered with a competent authority
+Protection of title: Legal system where title/titles may only be used by those holding a recognized qualification or who are registered with a competent authority.

 Quality: 1.
 Quality assurance: Refers to range of review procedures designed to safeguard academic standards and promote learning opportunities of students acceptable quality.
-2. Quality enhancement: Taking deliberate steps to bring about continual improvement in the effectiveness of the learning experience of students.
+(This needs to be made wider as quality assurance applies to practice and service delivery) 2.
+Quality enhancement: Taking deliberate steps to bring about continual improvement in the effectiveness of the learning experience of students.
 It encourages the development and dissemination of good practice through the sharing of learning and teaching excellence in higher education.